AdobeDocs/experience-manager-cloud-service.en/help/operations/replication.md

 ### Replication API {#replication-api}

-You can publish content using the Replcation API featured in AEM as a Cloud Service.
+You can publish content using the Replication API featured in AEM as a Cloud Service.

 For more information, see the [API Documentation](https://javadoc.io/doc/com.adobe.aem/aem-sdk-api/latest/com/day/cq/replication/package-summary.html).